Korean mythology: In popular culture

 The state-foundation myths have been adapted into several South Korean TV series, such as the popular 2006 series Jumong, but their potential in popular culture is limited due to the small size of the corpus and the lack of thematic diversity.
 In recent years, the larger and more diverse shamanic mythology has also appeared in South Korean culture beyond its ritual context.
 The shamanic narrative best known in South Korea is the Princess Bari in large part due to the work of feminists since the 1990s, who highlighted the myth's characteristics as women's literature.
 The goddess has since appeared in mediums as diverse as flash games to musicals.
 In 2007, Hwang Sok-yong—one of the country's most important living novelists—published Bari-degi, a novel set in the modern day about a girl named Bari, whose life parallels the myth of her divine namesake.
 Other shamanic narratives have also recently entered popular culture, notably in the 2010s Webtoon Along with the Gods, which draws heavily on Jeju bon-puri.
 However, much of the shamanic mythology remains largely unknown to the South Korean public.

+In June 2025, the Netflix movie K-Pop Demon Hunters released, with many of the film's characters being based on Korean myths.
+As the movie's popularity exploded, the Korean myths it was based on began attracting interest from all around the world.